diffeo-christopher/tacitus/README.md

 I'm nowhere near there yet, though.
 It barely works!

 ## How to use
 Oh, you actually want to try it?
-Tacitus is written in OCaml and is built with the package manager [opam](https://opam.ocaml.org/) and [dune](https://dune.build/).
+Tacitus is written in OCaml, a superb language for implementing languages.
+It's built with the package manager [opam](https://opam.ocaml.org/) and [dune](https://dune.build/), and relies on [`ocamllex`](https://dev.realworldocaml.org/parsing-with-ocamllex-and-menhir.html) for lexing and [`menhir`](https://gallium.inria.fr/~fpottier/menhir/) for parsing.
 Right now, what little that does work is in the command line interpreter.
 From the top-level directory, run the following command to build the interpreter:

 ```
 $ dune utop src